wvlet/airframe/airspec/README.md

 }
 ```

-This test shares the same Service instance between two test methods `test1` and `test2`:
+This test shares the same Service instance between two test methods `test1` and `test2`, and properly start and closes the service before and after running tests.
 ```scala
 > testOnly -- ServiceSpec
 2019-08-09 17:24:37.184-0700  info [Service] Starting a server at 8080  - (ServiceSpec.scala:25)